 2. An obstetrician who works in a developing country delivers a baby who is suspected to have congenital hypothyroidism due to maternal iodine deficiency.
 Which sign of the following you would expect to find in this newborn?

 - Umbilical hernia

 - Mild jaundice

 3. A 7-week-old American infant was born at term, following a normal and uncomplicated pregnancy.
-His chart reveals that he had indirect hyperbilirubonemia at birth.
+His chart reveals that he had indirect hyperbilirubinemia at birth.
 According to his mother, he suffers from poor feeding.
-By physical examination you notice that he suffers from hypotonia, lethargy, coarse facial features, and a protruding large tongue.
+By physical examination, you notice that he suffers from hypotonia, lethargy, coarse facial features, and a protruding large tongue.
 What is the most likely cause of his presentation?